tilt-dev/tilt.build/docs/tutorial/5-live-update.md

 Live Update solves these challenges by performing an **in-place update of the containers in your cluster**.

-It works with both frameworks that natively support hot reload (e.g. Webpack) as well as compiled languages.
+It works with frameworks that natively support hot reload (e.g. Webpack), as well as compiled languages.

 Time to try it out:
  1. Open `api/app.py` in your favorite editor